KeypointNeRF: Generalizing Image-based Volumetric Avatars using Relative Spatial Encoding of Keypoints: Novel View Synthesis

 \subsection{Training and Implementation Details}

-To train our network, we render $H^\prime \times W^\prime$ patches by accumulating color and density values for 64 sampled points along the ray for the coarse rendering and 64 more for the fine rendering.
+To train our network, we render $H^\prime \times W^\prime$ patches (as in \cite{schwarz2020graf}) by accumulating color and density values for 64 sampled points along the ray for the coarse and 64 more for the fine rendering.
 Our method is trained end-to-end by minimizing the mean $\ell_1$-distance between the rendered and the ground truth pixel values and the VGG~\cite{simonyan2014very}-loss applied over rendered and ground truth image patches:

+The use of the VGG loss for NeRF training was also leveraged by the concurrent methods \cite{weng2022humannerf,alldieck2022photorealistic} to better capture high-frequency details.
 The final loss $\mathcal{L}$ is minimized by the Adam optimizer~\cite{kingma2014adam} with a learning rate of $1e^{-4}$ and a batch size of one.
 For the other parameters, we use their defaults.
 The background from all training and test input images is removed via an off-the-shelf matting network~\cite{MODNet}.
 Additionally for more temporally coherent novel-view synthesis at inference time, we clip the maximum of the dot product (introduced in Sec.~\ref{subsec:m_radiance_fields}) to 0.8 when the number of input images is two in the supplementary video.